Welcome to my website, which provides access to the services I offer and the writing I do.

 The next transformative event in my life happened in my late 40s when I was diagnosed with breast cancer.
 At the same time my trusted therapist was also diagnosed with cancer and died a few months later.

 As a result, my view on life and death has evolved, which is reflected in the choices I make for my own life, my therapeutic work and my writing.

 Following my treatment for cancer I decided to set up my private therapy practice in Richmond, West London.
 Soon after my writing started to flourish and I also started recording motivational videos on YouTube and offering workshops.

-Following a local recurrence of my cancer, I continue to focus on assisting others (and myself) to evolve, embrace death and dying as much as we do life and living, and to take peace with ourselves.
+Following a local recurrence of my cancer, I continue to focus on assisting others (and myself) to grow and evolve, embrace mortality much as we do life and living, and to make peace with ourselves.

 2. What I specialise in therapeutically

 There is no shame in needing help.
 It is the smart thing to do.

 With the right help at the right time we all can achieve a lot in our lives.